 Glaucoma is unfortunately a common condition.
 Numerous types have been identified including this one which is unusual because ophthalmologists have some understanding of the mechanism underlying it.
 It is also one of the more common types and the risks are well understood.
-It first described in 1917 by an ophthalmologist named Lindberg in Finland where the disease is common.
+It was first described in 1917 by John Gustaf Lindberg while he was a resident in opthalmology.

 This is an age-related type of glaucoma in which abnormal dandruff-like flakes appear in the fluid of the eye, which then deposit on various structures such as the cornea.
 It also deposits on the openings which drain fluid from the eye and often blocks its exit.
 This causes a rise in the pressure inside the eye which seems to play a role in destruction of the nerve connections to the brain that enable seeing.
 Lowering this pressure is essential to preserving vision but it requires vigilance in this condition.